iancze/DiskJockey/README.md

 ## Computational demand

-Because spectral line datasets are large, and synthesizing models is computationally expensive, I have designed this package to work in a parallel environment, where the calculations for each frequency channel can be distributed to independent processors.
+Because spectral line datasets are large, and synthesizing models is computationally expensive, I have designed this package to work in a parallel environment where the calculations for each frequency channel can be distributed to independent processors.
 Therefore, please keep this architecture in mind when navigating the source code.
-Due to the computationally expensive nature of the radiative synthesis, fitting sizable datasets (e.g., SMA and ALMA) will *require a moderately sized number of CPU cores for computation in a reasonable timeframe*.
-For example, to fully explore the posterior for the AK Sco example dataset will require a few days of computing time on ~32 cores or more.
+Due to the computationally expensive nature of the radiative synthesis, fitting sizable datasets (e.g., SMA and ALMA) will **require a substantial amount of CPU cores to explore a posterior distribution in a reasonable timeframe**.
+For example, to fully explore the posterior for the AK Sco example dataset will require a **few days** of computing time on ~32 cores or more.

 ## Installation

-First, make sure you have installed RADMC-3D and you can successfully run one of the example scripts contained within this package.
+First, make sure you have installed RADMC-3D and you can successfully run one of the example scripts contained within that package.
 My current RADMC-3D installation is v0.38, although I expect that everything should work well on other recent versions of the package.
 Second, I have now migrated this package to run on Julia v0.4+, and I plan to keep it up to date with current Julia releases.

-Because `JudithExcalibur` is not an official Julia package (nor will it likely be), for now, installation involves simply cloning the repository.
+Because `JudithExcalibur` is not yet an official Julia package, for now, installation involves simply cloning the repository.
 First, open up a Julia prompt in the REPL, then type

     julia> Pkg.clone("https://github.com/iancze/JudithExcalibur.git")

+You can also download the releases [here]().
+However, due to the ongoing development of this package, it will be easier to keep your version current by installing off of the git master branch as described above.

 As mentioned previously, there are several "driver" command line scripts that are used to perform the actual mass fitting.
-To complete the installation, you should add these files to your PATH.
+To complete the installation, you should add these files to your system PATH.
 To figure out where the package is installed

     julia> Pkg.dir("JudithExcalibur")
     "/home/ian/.julia/JudithExcalibur"